eth-lang/eth-lang/README.md

 ## intro

 _WARNING!
-This is highly experimental tech, use at your own risk and peril ;)_
+This is highly experimental tech, use at your own risk and perils ;)_

 `eth` is a simple lisp that aims to give you the full power of the javascript language and ecosystem but within the lisp syntax you've come to love.
 Most things you can write